KamNet: An Integrated Spatiotemporal Deep Neural Network for Rare Event Search in KamLAND-Zen: Decay to Excited States Dataset

 After pre-processing, the dataset is fed into KamNet for training in PyTorch~\cite{pytorch}.
 KamNet is trained over 30 epochs and the binary cross-entropy loss is minimized with the ADAM optimizer~\cite{Adam}.
 After training, the result is evaluated in the form of Receiver Operating Characteristic (ROC) curves.
 The ROC curve of each excited state signal is plotted in Figure~\ref{fig:des_roc}, where a higher area under curve (AUC) indicates better distinguishability between signal and background events.
 If the threshold is set to reject 70\% of the background, the signal acceptance efficiency $\epsilon$ for $(0^+ \rightarrow 0^+_1)$, $(0^+ \rightarrow 2^+_1)$, and $(0^+ \rightarrow 2^+_2)$~events are 54\%, 49\%, and 56\%, respectively.
 Based on the decay half-lives provided by \cite{des_branching}, we estimated the branching ratio $r$ of $(0^+ \rightarrow 0^+_1)$, $(0^+ \rightarrow 2^+_1)$, and $(0^+ \rightarrow 2^+_2)$ to be 0.2970, 0.002366 and $3.246\times10^{8}$ at $g_{A}$ of 0.60.
 Thus the overall signal efficiency is calculated using:

 The summation is conducted over 3 excited states decay and the final $\epsilon_{DES}$ is 54.0\%.

-The impact on the excited state analysis after KamNet is applied is illustrated in Figure~\ref{fig:kamnet_effect}, which uses recent estimates of the backgrounds in KamLAND–Zen 800~\cite{aobo_thesis}.
-The rate amplitudes of the excited states are fixed using the lower half-life limits (at 90\% C.L.) from an earlier analysis with KamLAND–Zen 400~\cite{kamland_des}.
-The impact of KamNet on the excited-state analysis is estimated from the improvement in the signal-to-noise ratio (S/N) and is calculated using the sum of all three signals inside an energy window of 1.5-2.3\,MeV.
-In addition to the \vvbb~decay to the ground state, the other backgrounds dominating this window are $^{214}$Bi, $^{11}$C, $^{122}$I, $^{124}$I, $^{130}$I, and $^{118}$Sb.
-Due to limited time and resources, we chose to only run KamNet over the \vvbb~decay to ground state and not run it over all of the other backgrounds.
-Instead, we conservatively assume that KamNet will accept these other backgrounds the same way it accepts the excited state signals.
-Therefore, we apply an acceptance factor of 0.56 (equal to the highest acceptance of the excited state signals) over the entire `Other backgrounds' spectrum to mimic this effect.
+To evaluate the impact of KamNet's background rejection power on the excited state analysis, we use a recent estimate of the backgrounds in KamLAND–Zen 800~\cite{aobo_thesis}.
+The possible improvement on the excited state analysis after applying KamNet is illustrated in Figure~\ref{fig:kamnet_effect}.
+The spectrum amplitudes of the excited states are fixed using the lower half-life limits (at 90\% C.L.) from an earlier analysis with KamLAND–Zen 400~\cite{kamland_des}.
+The impact of KamNet on the excited-state analysis is estimated from the improvement in the signal-to-noise ratio (S/N).
+It is calculated using the sum of all three signals inside an energy window of 1.5-2.3\,MeV.
+In this region, the excited state decay signals are closely spaced multi-vertex events with $\gamma$ cascades.
+The dominant background in this region strictly single-vertex, \vvbb~decay to the ground state, which constitutes roughly 99\% of the background.
+In addition, backgrounds such as $^{214}$Bi, $^{11}$C, $^{122}$I, $^{124}$I, $^{130}$I, and $^{118}$Sb could also leak into this energy window.
+Unlike the situation in Section~\ref{sec:vbb_decay}, these additional backgrounds contain $\gamma$ cascades and look more similar to the signal than to the dominant background.
+Due to limited time and computing resources, we chose to only use KamNet to reject the \vvbb~decay to ground state and not run it over all of the additional backgrounds.
+Instead, we conservatively assume that KamNet will treat these backgrounds the same way it treats the excited state signals.
+Therefore, we apply an acceptance factor of 0.56 (equal to the highest acceptance of the excited state signals) over the entire `other backgrounds' spectrum to mimic this effect.
 Under these assumptions, the S/N before applying KamNet is 0.0691, and the S/N after applying KamNet is 0.1187, which corresponds to a 72\% improvement.